kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 industrial control systems, building management systems, fire control systems, and physical access control mechanisms.
 Source: {{NIST-OT}}

-- Industry Automation:
+- Industral Automation:
   : Mechanisms that enable machine-to-machine communication by use of technologies that enable automatic control and operation of industrial devices and processes leading to minimizing human intervention.

 - Control Loop:
  : Control loops are part of process control systems in which